Rail Signalling Engineer Cadetship

 The Rail Signalling Engineer Cadetship program provides a fully paid, 3-year cadetship with placements at a range of Australia’s biggest rail and construction operators.

-Upon completion of the program, cadets are awarded a Graduate Diploma of Railway Signalling Systems.
+Upon completion of the program, cadets are awarded a Graduate Certificate of Railway Signalling Systems.

 - Paid 3-year cadetship with placements at rail and construction industry leaders.

-- Paid Graduate Diploma in Railway Signalling Systems qualification upon completion.
+- Paid Graduate Certificate in Railway Signalling Systems qualification upon completion.

 - Construction Industry White Card, Rail Industry Worker Card, and Safely Access the Rail Corridor training completed within the first 5 weeks of the program.